-Check out: article The Stars of Bethlehem: A Scribe Who Studied the Kingdom of Heaven on this website!
+Check out: The Stars of Bethlehem: A Scribe Who Studied the Kingdom of Heaven

 Picture imaginary musicians gathered near chancel steps of a grand cathedral, preparing for a concert of orchestrated melodies!
 Imagine great granite pillars, an ornate white marble chancel and granite cathedral walls which not only provide a proper backdrop for the composer’s library of orchestrated melodies but an acoustical atmosphere that dwarfs the imagination.
 Seated with their respective instruments are flute, violin, viola and cello players, along with a pitched bell percussionists, and trumpet, French horn and trombone players.
 A musician, delayed, makes a hurried entrance transporting an enormous bass tuba along a red carpet aisle runner leading to the front of the cathedral!
 While you may imagine this scene while listening, the setting is make-believe; Orchestrated Melodies are not!